-Breaking News | Buhari’s invitation: Reps Spokesman keeps mum over apology to president
+Breaking News | Buhari’s invitation: Reps Spokesman keeps mum over apology to President

 When contacted again in the evening despite a reminder to look at the SMS sent to his phone, he also promised to get back to our correspondent.

-Unfortunately, he never did at the time of filing this report last night.
+Unfortunately, he never did as at the time of filing this report last night.

 Meanwhile, Vanguard gathered that the report was to give a soft landing to Speaker Femi Gbajabiamila who sources said faced fire from the Presidency over the invitation.